QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 You will rarely get to step 3 let alone step 5.

 However, there is also a corollary:  "don't pessimize prematurely".
 That is, don't make choices that lead to poor performance without any tradeoff in improved code clarity.
-For example, writing your own algorithms when a high performance algorithm exists in a package or Julia itself.
+For example, writing your own algorithms when a high performance algorithm exists in a package or Julia itself, or lazily making a matrix dense and carelessly dropping its structure.

 Implementation Difficulty
 -------------------------